Journey into Mystery (Loki): Critical response

-The review aggregator website Rotten Tomatoes reported a 89% approval rating, with an average score of 7.7 out of 10, based on 28 reviews.
+The review aggregator website Rotten Tomatoes reported an 89% approval rating, with an average score of 7.7 out of 10, based on 28 reviews.
 The site's critical consensus reads: "An epic penultimate joyride, "Journey into Mystery" pushes the pedal to the floor and lets a gaggle of Lokis do their thing – especially a scene-stealing Richard E. Grant in fine Asgardian form."

 Alan Sepinwall of Rolling Stone said in the comic series Journey into Mystery "anything was possible... which makes it an apt moniker for an absolutely wonderful episode of Loki where the same holds true".
 He stated the episode was reminiscent of the series Lost, and believed what made "Journey into Mystery" special was "the way that it explores the untapped potential of Loki himself, in his many, many variations".
 Other highlights were the hug between Loki and Mobius and the expanding of the relationship and connection between Loki and Sylvie.
 Sepinwall concluded his review by hoping for a strong final episode, something he noted had not been the case with WandaVision and The Falcon and the Winter Soldier, though Loki "feels different so far" and "everything up to this point deserves" a good ending.
 Giving "Journey into Mystery" an 8 out of 10, IGNs Simon Cardy wrote the episode did "a great job of keeping up the pace set by last week's final revelations.
 It displays impressive scale, ranging from stunning apocalyptic threats to tender character moments for both new and returning cast members.
 And while it may not move the overarching plot along to the same extent as Episode 4, it's an enjoyable ride and one of Lokis strongest episodes yet".
 He noted while all the Loki variants featured had their moments, Grant's Classic Loki and "the absurdity of Alligator Loki" made a "particularly strong impression", and the "standout scene" was Loki and Sylvie expanding their feelings for one another; Cardy felt Hiddleston and Di Martino "play the moment out beautifully, bringing a touching sense of humanity".
 Cardy did, however, call it "a shame" that Renslayer was still an underdeveloped character, given the audience still did not know much about her.
 Concluding his review, Cardy pointed out there was "a lot left to do" in the final episode, and hoped the series "manages to end on a stronger note [than WandaVision] and deliver an ending as thrilling as the mystery weaved throughout deserves".